 Gharib al-Quran by Ibn Qutaybah is a highly influential work that is quoted by many of the classical works such as those by al-Tabari, al-Qurtubi, and al-Razi.
 It is relatively brief and is the best place to begin when looking for the meaning of some of the more ambiguous words.
 Due to its conciseness, I prefer it to similar, but more expansive, works such as Majaz al-Quran by Abu ‘Ubaydah and Ma’ani al-Quran by al-Farra’.

 One might ask, for the intermediate level, what about Tafsir al-Baydawi?
 Whilst this is a very popular commentary that is still studied (in part not in whole) in some institutes, it is not suitable even for intermediate students.
-It is a difficult book as is clear from reading and cannot be fully understood without further commentary.
-It attracted more than 2,000 marginal glosses (hawashi), the most famous by al-Tibi, as scholars grappled to understand and engage with certain passages.
+It is a difficult book as is clear to anyone who has studied it.
+It cannot be fully understood without further commentary and thus attracted more than 2,000 marginal glosses (hawashi), the most famous by al-Tibi, as scholars grappled to understand and engage with certain passages.
 Why such a large number, you might ask?
 It was later adopted and promoted in the curriculum of the Ottoman Empire by Shaykh al-Islam Abu al-Su’ud and ratified by Sultan Sulayman.
 Its standing grew to such an extent that certain teaching positions were only given to someone who had written a gloss on it.
 This partly explains why it has attracted a huge amount of glosses in manuscript.
 It is, by far, the most popular tafsir among scholars of the later pre-modern period (‘asr al-muta’akhirun).
-It is a Sunni refinement of Tafsir al-Zamakhshari, removing the Mu’tazali arguments, whilst retaining its linguistic discussions, which are somewhat perplexing to students, and even many teachers, today due to the paucity of contemporary understanding of Arabic linguistics.
-Again, as with Tafsir al-Jalalayn, this is a book for experts to review.
+It is a Sunni refinement of Tafsir al-Zamakhshari, removing the Mu’tazali arguments, whilst retaining its linguistic discussions, which are somewhat perplexing to most students, and even many teachers, today due to the paucity of contemporary understanding of Arabic linguistics.
+Again, as with Tafsir al-Jalalayn, this is a book for experts to review, not for curriculum study in my view.

 At this stage one starts to address to issue of preponderance (tarjih) with the aim that the student should know which view is most correct about what is said about each ayah, as well as the strongest non-preponderant views, as these have the possibility of also being correct.
 One should research issues in the major references and practically apply the methodologies, focusing on the specialised features which distinguish each exegete, be that language, fiqh, variant readings, etc.